Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Machine Learning For Joint Compensation of Nonlinearity and PMD

 \subsubsection{Learned Chromatic Dispersion Compensation}

 In the DCRNN(-PMD) models, we follow the time domain implementation of CD compensation (CDC) using a finite impulse response (FIR) filter, since it is more efficient \cite{LDBP}.
 We implement the FIR filter using a one-dimensional (1D) complex-valued convolutional layer.
 Based on our understanding of the CD effect, as discussed in the previous section, we use the same weights within the convolutional layer for both polarizations.
 Also, to save computational complexity, we make the convolutional filters symmetrical, which is consistent with the physical model.
 Some previous works have considered initialization of the convolutional layer based on the associated analytical solution for either constant-linear or mod-logarithmic step size \cite{ldbp-pmd, DCNN}.
 Although such initialization results in faster convergence, we suspect that it may have a tendency of getting trapped at a local optima during the training process.
-We find that allowing the free filter to learn the optimal distribution of step size for the channel under test yields the best results.
+Therefore, we initialize the filter weights randomly by sampling values from a uniform distribution $\mathcal{U}(-\sqrt{2l+1},\sqrt{2l+1})$, where $(2l + 1)$ is the width of the convolutional kernel.
 The output of the $i^{\mathrm{th}}$ convolution step can be written as

-where $(2l + 1)$ is the width of the convolutional kernel, $a_i (n)$ are trainable complex-valued weights at the $i^{\mathrm{th}}$ step and $(x_i(n), y_i(n))$ are the output symbols of X and Y polarizations from the $(i-1)^{\mathrm{th}}$ step, respectively, starting with the received symbols at the first step.
+where $a_i (n)$ are trainable complex-valued weights at the $i^{\mathrm{th}}$ step and $(x_i(n), y_i(n))$ are the output symbols of X and Y polarizations from the $(i-1)^{\mathrm{th}}$ step, respectively, starting with the received symbols at the first step.
 In the DCRNN model, the output of the CD compensation layer $ \Tilde{z}^{\x/\y}_i (k)$ is directly input to the RNN based NLC layer as $z^{\x/\y}_i (k)$ (see Fig.~\ref{fig:DCRNN}).
 At the end of the DCRNN, a two-dimensional (2D) complex-valued convolutional output layer is added to mimic a $2\times2$ multiple-input multiple-output (MIMO)-FIR filter for lumped PMD compensation.